 What is the difference between an insurance policy and an insurance certificate?

 An insurance policy is a legal contract between you and your insurer that defines your coverage for a particular type of risk.
 Your insurance policy details who is covered, what types of perils and losses your insurer will pay for, and what situations are not covered.
 In contrast, a certificate of insurance is not a legal contract and exists purely to provide proof of insurance and basic information about the insurance coverage you have purchased.
-It summarizes the main details of insurance policies, allowing others to quickly and easily understand what insurance a company has and verify that policies are active.
+It summarizes the main coverage details of insurance policies, allowing others to quickly and easily understand what types of policies a company has and verify that their insurance is active.
 You cannot have a certificate of insurance without first purchasing one or more insurance policies, and a COI is not a substitute for your insurance policy documents.

 It’s important to note that a certificate of insurance does not provide any coverage to your client; it only confirms what insurance coverage your company has.
 If you want to add a client as an additional insured party on your policy, you will have to work with your insurer to add them.

-Proof of insurance is often required by clients, business partners, and landlords.
-Before signing a contract, the other party will likely want to see a COI, which will verify that you have liability policies in effect and that your insurance provides sufficient coverage.
-Even if they don’t require a COI, clients will often feel more comfortable if they know that you have a comprehensive range of insurance coverage.
+Clients, business partners, and landlords often require proof of insurance.
+Before signing contract documents, the other party will likely want to see a COI, which will verify that you have liability policies in effect and that your insurance provides sufficient business insurance coverage.
+Even if they don’t require a COI, prospective clients will often feel more comfortable if they know that you have a comprehensive range of insurance coverage.

 - You are signing a lease for your shoe store’s new location.
 Your landlord needs to make sure that you have general liability insurance.
 Otherwise, they could be held liable if someone is injured on the premises.

 - A company hires your IT consulting firm to provide IT services.
-They verify that you have professional liability insurance in case a mistake in your professional work causes them financial losses.
+They verify that you have professional liability insurance in case a mistake in your professional activities causes them financial losses.